 - 1 cup cooking oil or as needed

-- 5 rolls preferably Cuban rolls or hamburger rolls
+- 5 rolls Cuban rolls, if possible, or hamburger rolls

 - Shred the two potatoes on a cheese grater, then rinse them thoroughly until the water is clear.